 Every year a new guide on on-page SEO is written, and it always starts off with “SEO has changed” and continues with the same old tactics.

-It is now 2017 and I’d like to say that SEO has not just changed, the entire lid has been blown off!
-If you expect to rank in 2017, you have got to have a quality website with something to offer your user.
+If you expect to rank in 2020, you have got to have a quality website with something to offer your user.
 Google has made it so SEO tactics of before are no longer recognized, and rankings now are based on quality, merit, social proof, and authority.
 The way we go about learning search engine optimization is a little different than the average SEO tutorial, so stay with us.

 Many SEO’s believe that they are optimizing their images, but don’t realize they are missing the boat entirely.
 In our guide to image optimization for SEO we outline the most essential tactics for image optimization.
 Image optimization isn’t just inserting an alt tag, there are over a dozen more factors when it comes to image optimization!